 …Originally posted 29/12/2011 on Fitness Sphere where I also now contribute, I thought readers here might benefit aswell.

-Before I indulge in preferred training strategies utilised here at APT that perhaps may not be familiar to many readers, as well as offer the context in which I believe these strategies best fit, I think it is first requisite the reader understands the thought process behind the methodology, and the underlying guiding principles I adhere to.
+Before indulging in preferred training strategies that I use and that perhaps may or may not be familiar to many readers here, as well as offer the context in which I believe these strategies best fit, I think it is first requisite the reader understands the thought process behind the methodology, and the underlying guiding principles I adhere to.
 Below are some notes I’ve made to facilitate that understanding.

 ”AS to methods there may be a million and then some, but principles are few.
 The man who grasps principles can successfully select his own methods.
 The man, who tries methods, ignoring principles, is sure to have trouble.”

 Stripping it all back, I thoroughly enjoy my work.
 The goal is to become the best that ever lived at what I do that I may by default at least land situate among the better ones in my over reaching.
 By those whom I look up to, in this field and related, the bar is set quite lofty and I strip to consider meandering beneath it, out of respect and in principle.
 This is after all, the field of health and performance.
 People will place their trust in my hands to know exactly what not to do as much as what to do with their physical well-being and it is my responsibility to give them top tier information.
 The path we take today however may not be tomorrows route should it through labourous examination now inferior prove.
 Frankly that’s progress, but always the highest attainable quality that any coach can afford at the time.

 ”Progress is impossible without change, and those who cannot change their minds cannot change anything.”

 The field is rapidly evolving and failing to update ones software, and evolve along with it is unacceptable.
 The relentless pursuit of continued education is fundamental to professional growth, which translates ultimately to enhanced client well being – That right there is the bottom line.